-Students who are seeking the Initial Early Childhood, Initial Elementary, Initial Secondary, or Initial Special Certificate endorsed in educable mentally handicapped, learning disabilities, and social/emotional disorders must complete all professional education requirements, except Student Teaching, with a GPA of 3.0 or higher, completing all courses with a grade of "C" or better.
-These requirements include 100 hours of field experience.
-To be recommended for certification, a student must achieve a grade of "B" or better in Student Teaching.
+Candidates who are working toward Initial Early Childhood, Elementary, or Special Certificates must maintain a G.P.A. of 3.0 or higher in their professional education requirements, exclusive of student teaching.
+They must complete all professional courses with a grade of "C" or better.
+These requirements will include at least 100 clock-hours of pre-student teaching field experiences.
+To be recommended for certification, a student must achieve a grade of "B" or better in student teaching.